briandrum/codes.forchagrin.com/_articles/article-iv-council.md

 and/or by-laws except as otherwise provided in this Charter.\
 (Amended 11-3-81)

-## Section IV-4: President of council and president pro tem
+## Section IV-4: President of Council and President Pro Tem

 The Council shall at the time of its organization choose one of its members as President of Council and another as President pro tom, who shall preside at